Feeling Kolok's distress at the violence the Pathfinders' Guild felt they had to respond, and sent their envoy, Daasur.

 Council discussed the report briefly, and as there was no necessary feedback thanked her for her pain and effort.

 "The variety of paths on Kolok makes it a good Gaia for apprenticeship.
-I suggested to the Guild that the bpiiernal observer's report also involve sensoid training, and they have agreed that I will train whilst observing.
+I suggested to the Guild that as part of the observer's reporting sensoid training also be included, and they have agreed that I will train whilst observing.
 Is this acceptable to the Council?"
 It was polite to ask, appeased the institutional part of Council nature.

 They agreed and Daasur left.